David-Pugh/OS-GreenSpace-Cardiff/README.md

 [maptools](https://cran.r-project.org/web/packages/maptools/maptools.pdf) is a set of tools for manipulating and reading geographic data, in particular ESRI Shape- files.
 This library is used to open and handle the ONS Greenspace shapefile.

 ### Getting the base map
 This is fairly straightforward if you have ggmaps installed.
-Using ```get_map``` we can go get the appropriate map from an appopriate source, .e.g., to get a map of South Wales centred around Cardiff:
+Using ```get_map``` we can go get the appropriate map from an appopriate source, .e.g., to get a map of South Wales centred around Cardiff from Google Maps:

 ```R
 mapImage <- get_map( location = c(lon =, lat =),